Tax Bill Information

 Please refer questions regarding a tax line item to the taxing authority responsible for that portion of your tax bill or contact the Gila County Board of Supervisors at 1400 E. Ash St, Globe, AZ 85501.

 The valuation of the property also plays a key role in calculating the property taxes.
-Each year the Gila County Assessor mails a Notice of Valuation to all property owners.
-The valuation is provided for two years and is based on the market sales in your area.
-If you believe the valuation is incorrect, a period of time is designated to file an appeal.
+The Gila County Assessor mails an annual Notice of Valuation to all property owners.
+Values are subject to change annually.
+If you believe your property valuation is incorrect, a period of time is designated to file an appeal.
 For more information concerning the valuation, ownership, classification or a change of address, E-Mail or visit the website of the Assessor's Office or 1400 E. Ash St, Globe, AZ 85501.

 The ownership records are updated each time a deed is recorded with the GilaCounty Recorder's Office.
 Since property transfers occur on a daily basis in large volumes, a minimum of ten (10) days is required to update the Assessor and Treasurer records.
 For more information concerning title recordings, go to Recorder's Office Website or request information at 1400 E. Ash St, Globe, AZ 85501.